Ajaya-Rajbhandari/SNS-Rooster/LAYOUT_FIX_DOCUMENTATION.md

 - Solution is responsive and works across all screen sizes
 - No impact on other dashboard components

+# Fix: Employee Dashboard & Profile Always Show Current User Data

+## Problem
+After login or user switch, the Employee Dashboard and Profile screens sometimes displayed stale (previous/cached) user data, while the side navigation always showed the correct user.
+This was because the dashboard and profile screens did not always fetch the latest data from the provider, and the provider was not refreshed after login.

+## Solution
+- **Provider Usage:** Updated the Employee Dashboard header (`_DashboardHeader`) and Profile page to use `Consumer<ProfileProvider>`, ensuring they always display the latest user info from the provider.
+- **Provider Refresh:** Modified the login logic in `login_screen.dart` to call `refreshProfile()` on the `ProfileProvider` after a successful login and before navigating to the dashboard.
+- **Debugging:** Added debug print statements in the dashboard header to log the profile data every time the widget builds, confirming that the latest data is always shown.
+- **Result:** Now, the side navigation, dashboard, and profile page are always in sync and display the current user's data after login or user switch.

+## Files Changed
+- `sns_rooster/lib/screens/login/login_screen.dart`: Refreshes profile after login.
+- `sns_rooster/lib/screens/employee/employee_dashboard_screen.dart`: Dashboard header uses `Consumer<ProfileProvider>` and logs profile data.
+- `sns_rooster/lib/screens/profile/profile_screen.dart`: Profile header uses `Consumer<ProfileProvider>`.

+## How to Test
+1. Log in as a user and verify the dashboard, profile, and side navigation all show the correct user info.
+2. Log out and log in as a different user; all widgets should update to the new user's info.
+3. Switch users without restarting the app; all widgets should update accordingly.

+---
+*Last updated: 2025-06-23*

 ## Date: 2024
 ## Author: AI Assistant
 ## Status: Completed